m-lab/website/_posts/blog/2023-07-26-introducing-msak.md

 ## Latency testing

-MSAK also provides a client-initiated UDP-based latency testing protocol, which measures latency by sending small UDP packets at a fast rate that is compatible with real-time UDP-based protocols.
+MSAK also provides a client-initiated UDP-based latency testing protocol, which measures latency by sending small UDP packets at a fast rate that is comparable with real-time UDP-based protocols.
 By running this test, the client will know its latency, jitter, and packet loss.

 This is the first UDP-based latency test available on the M-Lab platform, and while not a complete solution, it is part of a longer-term strategy to measure more dimensions of the user's Internet experience, including the quality of audio and video conferencing and the effects of bufferbloat on latency.